-3. In terms of global spectrum management, we want to specifically highlight that availability of the full 6 GHz band (i.e., 5925-7125 MHz) for unlicensed use enables deployment of new applications and services in the coming years, further increasing the societal benefits.
+3. In terms of global spectrum management, we want to specifically highlight that availability of the full 6 GHz band (i.e., 5925-7125 MHz) for license-exempt use enables deployment of new applications and services in the coming years, further increasing the societal benefits.